Rullbenga/rg_master/_posts/19/dec/2019-12-23-web-analytics-why-you-need-them-to-succeed-google-analytics-wordpress-tutorial.md

 ## Why should I use analytics for my website?

-Web Analytics are essential for anyone interested in keeping track of their progress with just about anything they're trying to excel at.
+I believe using Web Analytics is essential for anyone interested in keeping track of their progress with just about anything they're trying to get better in.
 They can help you see if your efforts are affecting your website in a positive, negative, or neutral way.

-## Running for analytics
+## Stair climbing analytics

-A runner can use analytics to help them get better at running.
-By keeping track of things like the distances they run, calories they burn, calories they intake, and their mile times, they would be able to get a better idea of where they could improve to help them run faster and longer.
+I like to climb stairs every other day because it helps me stay healthy and relieves everyday stress.
+I used to run, but that started taking a toll on my knees.
+Now by keeping track of things like the food I eat, the calories I burn, and the distances I cover, I've been able to improve my workouts,build muscle, and lose weight without having to put in a whole lot of extra effort like before.
+When you know what's working and what's not you can make informed decisions rather than relying on chance.

 ## How can web analytics improve my website?

-For websites this is especially important, by setting up analytics you can track your web traffic to help you better understand things like
+I think for websites, analytics are especially important because they can help you get to know your visitors.

+Any time I try to explain something that sounds a bit complex to someone I know, I find that the conversation goes a lot smoother if I use refrences or comparisons to something they interested in.
+I think you can do the same with your content, when you know who you're talking to, it makes it easier and more enjoyable to communicate with that person.

+Analytics inform you about information like:

 - Live information as it happens
 - Visitor behavior, see how much time users spent on what page
-- Where your user are are located
+- Where your users are located
 - See when a visitor came to your website
 - The most visited pages on your site
 - What pages get the most clicks on your site